Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Having this metadata be the same across all release artifacts would allow for projects to only have to check a single file’s core metadata to get all possible import names instead of checking all the released files.
 This also means one does not need to worry if a file is missing when reading the core metadata or one can work solely from an sdist if the metadata is provided.
 As well, it simplifies having project.import-names and project.import-namespaces keys in pyproject.toml by having it be consistent for the entire project version and not unique per released file for the same version.

 This PEP is not overly strict on what to (not) list in the proposed metadata on purpose.
-Having build back-ends verify that a project is accurately following a specification that is somehow strict about what can be listed would be near impossible to get right due to how flexible Python’s import system is.
-As such, this PEP only requires that valid import names be used and that projects don’t lie (and it is acknowledged the latter requirements cannot be validated programmatically).
-Project do, though, need to account for all levels of the names they list (e.g. you can’t list a.b.c and not account for a and a.b).
+Having build back-ends verify that a project is accurately following a specification that is somehow strict about what can be listed would be nearly impossible to get right due to how flexible Python’s import system is.
+As such, this PEP only requires that valid import names be used and that projects don’t lie (and it is acknowledged the latter requirement cannot be validated programmatically).
+Projects do, though, need to account for all levels of the names they list (e.g. you can’t list a.b.c and not account for a and a.b).

 Specification